Divy1211/AoE2DE_UGC_Guide/docs/general/attributes.md

 | Unknown2                      | 29                       |
 | Water Smallest Trail          | 30                       |

-## 38. Dead Unit ID
+## 39. Dead Unit ID

 - ID: 57

 - Purpose: This is the unit to spawn in place of any given unit when it dies.
 All dead corpses are actually units that just cannot be selected, meaning this value can be changed to a non dead unit.
 This is how the dismounted konnik spawns and how the exploding villagers mod works.

+## 40. HotKey ID

+- ID: 58

+- Purpose: This number determines which hotkey is assigned to a unit.

-## 39. Resource Costs
+## 41. Resource Costs

 - ID: 100

 - Purpose: Refers to the first resource cost of a unit.
 Refer to A.G.E. to see which resource cost that is.
-If you do not know what A.G.E. is, refer to the Data Mods section of this guide.
+If you do not know what A.G.E. is, refer to the [Data Mods]("Jump to: Data Mods NON EXISTENT") section of this guide.

-## 40. Train Time
+## 42. Train Time

 - ID: 101

 - Purpose: This is the amount of time it takes to create a unit.

-## 41. Total Missiles
+## 43. Total Missiles

 - ID: 102

 - Purpose: This is the number of projectiles a unit fires.
 The Chu Ko Nu fires 3 and the Elite Chu Ko Nu fires 5.

-## 42. Food Costs
+## 44. Food Costs

 - ID: 103

 - Purpose: The food cost of a unit.

-## 43. Wood Costs
+## 45. Wood Costs

 - ID: 104

 - Purpose: The wood cost of a unit.

-## 44. Gold Costs
+## 46. Gold Costs

 - ID: 105

 - Purpose: The gold cost of a unit.

-## 45. Stone Costs
+## 47. Stone Costs

 - ID: 106

 - Purpose: The stone cost of a unit.

-## 46. Max Total Missiles
+## 48. Max Total Missiles

 - ID: 107

 - Purpose: The maximum number of projectiles a unit can fire when other units are garrisoned inside of it.
 A castle fires 5 projectiles by default but can fire more if units are garrisoned inside it.
 This attribute controls the maximum number of those

-## 47. Garrison Heal Rate
+## 49. Garrison Heal Rate

 - ID: 108

 - Purpose: The rate measured in HP/s at which garissoned units are healed inside a given building.

-## 48. Regeneration Rate
+## 50. Regeneration Rate

 - ID: 109